 Each spring and summer, thousands of waterfowl come to nest and molt on the plentiful wetland lakes, creeks, and rivers that make the Innoko Refuge one of the largest staging areas for migrating waterfowl in Alaska.
 Moose, bear, fish, waterfowl, berries, as well as other plants and animals provide valuable subsistence resources for communities along the Yukon River, which forms the western border of the Refuge.
 Recreational opportunities abound and difficult access ensures a chance to experience unparalleled solitude.

-The Innoko National Wildlife Refuge was one of the refuges established in Alaska by the Alaska National Interest Lands Conservation Act (ANILCA), which was passed on December 2, 1980.
+The Innoko National Wildlife Refuge was one of several Alaskan refuges established by the Alaska National Interest Lands Conservation Act (ANILCA), which became law on December 2, 1980.
 ANILCA established the refuge in two units totaling 4.6 million acres.
-The Northern Unit (751,000 acres) of the Refuge, also called Kaiyah Flats, is administered by the Koyukuk/Nowitna National Wildlife Refuge Complex in Galena.
-The Southern Unit (3.85 million acres) is administered by the Innoko National Wildlife Refuge Headquarters in McGrath.
+The northern unit of the Refuge (also called Kaiyah Flats) is 751,000 acres; the larger southern unit (depicted in the map above) comprises 3.85 million acres.

 The primary purposes for which the Innoko National Wildlife Refuge was established, and shall be managed: